 Goodwill is tested for impairment annually at a reporting unit level.
 We have determined that we have one reporting unit which is the same as our sole operating segment.
 We first perform a qualitative assessment of goodwill to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If we determine that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If we determine that it is more likely than not that the fair value of a reporting unit is less than its carrying value we perform a quantitative impairment test.
 This test identifies both the existence of and the amount of goodwill impairment by comparing the fair value of a reporting unit to its carrying amount, including goodwill.
 If the fair value of a reporting unit exceeds its carrying amount goodwill is not impaired.
-If the carrying amount of a reporting unit exceeds its fair value an impairment loss is recognized in amount equal to that exceess, limited to the amount of goodwill allocated to that reporting unit.
+If the carrying amount of a reporting unit exceeds its fair value an impairment loss is recognized in amount equal to that excess, limited to the amount of goodwill allocated to that reporting unit.
 It is possible that changes in circumstances or changes in management's judgments, assumptions and estimates could result in an impairment charge of a portion or all of its goodwill.